Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-microsoft-forms.rst

 .. title:: How to create Word and PDF documents from Microsoft Forms in Power Automate and Azure Logic Apps

 .. meta::
-   :description: Check out a ready-to-use example of Microsoft Forms populating Word DOCX templates and convert to PDF in Power Automate Flow.
+   :description: Check out example of Microsoft Forms populating Word DOCX templates and convert to PDF in Power Automate Flow.

 Create Word and PDF documents from Microsoft Forms
 ===================================================